-- Two-car garage required for each unit (17.24.030) - 3-car garage required on lots served by "hillside streets" (16.08.135) or from a pre-existing private way. - Minimized Visible Garage.
-On blocks where the predominant pattern of the placement of garages is detached at the rear of the property or otherwise minimally visible from the street, the provisions for a minimized visible garage shall apply when a new garage is proposed.
-(17.12.040(C)) - Applicability.
+- Two-car garage required for each unit (17.24.030) - Minimized Visible Garage.
+On blocks where the predominant pattern of the placement of garages is detached at the rear of the property or otherwise minimally visible from the street, the provisions for a minimized visible garage shall apply when a new garage is proposed. - Applicability.
 The predominant pattern shall be based on a review of properties located on the same side of the street in the same block, no less than 400 feet on either side of the subject property.
 Minimized visible garage requirements shall be required of new development when at least 50% of those properties have minimally visible garages.
 For purposes of determining this requirement, minimally visible garage shall mean a property where the garage is in the rear yard.
-In cases where the predominant pattern should be determined by other means, based on the subject property's location, topography and proximity to corners, the director shall decide on the averaging method. - Requirements.
-When the predominant pattern requires a minimized visible garage.
-The following regulations shall apply: - Attached garages shall be setback a minimum of 20' from the front facing wall of the primary structure closest to the street. - In the front yard setback, paved driveways shall be limited to 14' in width leading to a two-car garage and 10' in width leading to a one-car garage. - Side loading garages shall not be permitted in front of the primary structure. - Garages attached to the rear of the primary structure, or which are otherwise not visible from the street shall be allowed to add an additional 400 square feet added to the maximum size of the primary structure.
+In cases where the predominant pattern should be determined by other means, based on the subject property's location, topography and proximity to corners, the director shall decide on the averaging method.

+- Requirements.
+When the predominant pattern requires a minimized visible garage, the following regulations shall apply: - Attached garages shall be setback a minimum of 20' from the front facing wall of the primary structure closest to the street. - In the front yard setback, paved driveways shall be limited to 14' in width leading to a two-car garage and 10' in width leading to a one-car garage. - Side loading garages shall not be permitted in front of the primary structure. - Garages attached to the rear of the primary structure, or which are otherwise not visible from the street shall be allowed to add an additional 400 square feet added to the maximum size of the primary structure.
 This provision only applies to properties developed with single family dwellings. - Properties developed with more than one dwelling unit, the primary structure shall be the dwelling closest to the street. - Exemptions.
 Properties not covered by the minimized visible garage placement requirement shall be reviewed pursuant the applicable regulations of the zoning district where the property is located in addition to the neighborhood compatibility design review process.

-Size
+Garage Size

-- Minimum interior dimensions 18'(W) x 20' (D) (17.24.050(A)) - Single door 8' - Double door 16' - 25' of unobstructed space provided for the maneuvering of the vehicle in front of door on driveway.
-(17.24.050(B)) - SFR Additions (parking upgrade) properties that do not meet minimum parking requirements (2-car garage per unit) must bring the property into conformity if any structure is enlarged in excess of 500 square feet.
-(17.24.020)
+- Minimum interior dimensions for a two-car garage $-18'(W) \times 20'(D)$ (17.24.050(A)) - Single door 8' - Double door 16' - 25' of unobstructed backup space provided for the maneuvering of the vehicle (17.24.050(B)) - SFR Additions (parking upgrade) properties that do not meet minimum parking requirements (2-car garage per unit) must bring the property into conformity if any structure is enlarged in excess of 500 square feet.
+(17.24.020) - Carports (17.24.050(D)) - Only allowed after required 2-car garage requirement is met. - Must be screened from all property lines by a combination of landscaping and a minimum five-foot high permanent decorative barrier. - Driveway/Parking paving (17.24.050(F) Driveways and parking spaces shall be paved with concrete or an approved alternative.

-Carports (17.24.050(d))

-- Only allowed after required 2-car garage requirement is met - Must be screened from all property lines by a combination of landscaping and a minimum five-foot high permanent decorative barrier.

-Driveway/Parking Paving (17.24.050(F))

-All new and replacement driveways and parking spaces shall be paved with concrete or an approved alternative.
 Asphalt driveways and parking spaces are prohibited.
-Paved parking spaces shall not be permitted in the front yard or a street facing side yard.

-Driveway width

-- For single family dwellings, driveway must be a minimum of 10 feet in width.
-(17.24.110) - For properties subject to the Minimized Visible Garage (MVG) requirements: in the front yard, paved driveways shall be limited to 14' in width leading to a two-car garage and 10' in width leading to a one-car garage.
-(17.12.040(C)(2)(b))

-Curb Cuts (17.24.140)

-- Curb cut clearance is obtained from the Public Works Department. - Curb cuts allowed to serve as paved access to required off street facility. - Number of allowed curb cuts based on lot width:
+Paved parking spaces shall not be permitted in the front yard or street facing side yard. - Driveway width (17.24.110) - Minimum 10' wide for single family dwellings. - For properties subject to the Minimized Visible Garage (MVG) requirements: in the front yard, paved driveways shall be limited to 14' in width leading to a two-car garage and 10' in width leading to a one-car garage.
+(17.12.040(C)(2)(b)) - Curb Cuts (17.24.140) - Curb cut clearance is obtained from the Public Works Department. - Curb cuts allowed to serve as paved access to required off street facility - Number of allowed curb cuts based on lot width: